ankitsandel/Containers----Docker-/3.Study the transparent and NAT driver/LAB 3.1.md

-# LAB3 -- Study the transparent and NAT driver.

-LAB 3.1 Deploy a transparent network to a container
+# LAB 3.1 Deploy a transparent network to a container

 Containers attached to a network created with the 'transparent' driver will be directly connected to the physical network through an external Hyper-V switch.